uabrc/CINL-Docs/source/bids/heudiconv.rst

 .. code-block:: text

     "IntendedFor": [
-        "func/func_scan_1.nii.gz"
-        "func/func_scan_2.nii.gz"
-    ]
+        "ses-**/func/func_scan_1.nii.gz",
+        "ses-**/func/func_scan_2.nii.gz"
+    ],

-Replace the generic names with the real names of the nifti files.
+Replace the generic names with the real names of the nifti files and session directories.
+If session directories are omitted from the directory structure, omit them here as well.

 Every fmap file needs to have an ``IntendedFor`` field in order to be used for unwarping in fmriprep or other similar BIDS apps.
 For sessions where multiple fieldmaps were acquired for separate sets of scans, the ``IntendedFor`` fields will differ and care should be taken to make sure the field maps are associated with the correct scans.

 Last Steps and Documentation